COMMUNITY DRIVEN PUBLIC SCULPTURE

 UNIDOS is an abstracted butterfly form that hovers 18 feet over Mesa Verde Park patrons.
 It creates a shady, calming space during the day and lights up at night using solar-powered LEDs.
 The underside of its canopy is adorned with a multitude of handcrafted steel, colorful butterflies that are attached on kinetic hardware, creating a texture that moves with the wind.
 The top of the sculpture also serves as a water catchment system, providing water for plants below.
 UNIDOS creates a comforting space to reflect on the unique culture of the La Mesa neighborhood, while recognizing the personal journeys that occurred in order for this remarkable community to exist.

-ARTIST: Ryan Henel &Helen Atkins
+LEAD ARTISTS: Ryan Henel & Helen Atkins

 APPRENTICES: Adriana Fuentes, Elliot Pending, Eric Molina, Gabriella Muniz, Ilyssa Gutierrez, Joursele Kchrezne Bang-as, Kimberly Fuentes-Marmolejo, Lars Larsen, Lilian Estes, Mariah Garcia, Ragnar Seidel